Seeger Weiss Files First Lead Cable Class Action Lawsuit against Verizon

 The Seeger Weiss team litigating the case is comprised of partners Chris Seeger, Dave Buchanan, and Chris Ayers, as well as counsel Scott George and associate Nigel Halliday.

 One of the nation’s preeminent plaintiffs’ law firms, Seeger Weiss is best known for multidistrict mass torts and class actions in both state and federal court.
-From offices in New York, New Jersey, Pennsylvania, and Massachusetts, the firm has represented over 10,000 individuals, organizations, and states and local municipalities across the U.S. that have been injured or defrauded on a massive scale.
+From offices in New York, New Jersey, and Pennsylvania, the firm has represented over 10,000 individuals, organizations, and states and local municipalities across the U.S. that have been injured or defrauded on a massive scale.

 Related News